Adaptive, symmetry-informed Bayesian metrology for precise quantum technology measurements

-with constants $c'_1$ and $c'_2$.
-Since our focus is $\theta$, and $\varphi$ is a nuisance parameter, only the linear function \eqref{eq:lin-function} is required in our particular case.
-We note, however, that the logarithmic function \eqref{eq:log-function} has been shown useful in quantum thermometry, where the parameter of interest, temperature, is often a scale parameter \cite{rubio2021global, mehboudi2022fundamental, glatthard2022optimal}.
-In general, the function $f$ can take many forms; for example, this methodology could be applied equally effectively to experiments that measure a conversion efficiency such as Ref.~\cite{Naniyil_2022}, which is a weight parameter and would thus require $f(z) = 2~\mathrm{artanh}(2 z-1)$ \cite{rubio2024first}.
+where $c_1$, $c_2$, $c'_1$ and $c'_2$ are free constants.
+Since our focus is $\theta$, and $\varphi$ is a nuisance parameter, only the linear function is required.
+Note that in other contexts, such as quantum thermometry, the logarithmic function has been important \cite{rubio2021global, mehboudi2022fundamental, glatthard2022optimal}.
+In general, the function $f$ can take many forms; for example, this methodology could be applied equally effectively to experiments measuring a conversion efficiency such as Ref.~\cite{Naniyil_2022}, which is a weight parameter and would thus require $f(z) = 2~\mathrm{arctanh}(2 z-1)$ \cite{rubio2024first}.